melinda hetzel & co.

 JOIN Email List

 Working across performance, installation and public art, Melinda Hetzel has been pursuing her passion for collaborative, inter-disciplinary, processes for over 25 years.
-Her practice as an artistic director and performance maker is grounded in an extensive body of work featuring visually stunning, image-based theatre, site-responsive performance and participatory works within public space.
+Her artistic practice is grounded in an extensive body of work featuring visually stunning, image-based theatre, site-responsive performance and participatory works within public space.
 As an arts leader and facilitator she is fascinated by the places where arts and the 'real world' intersect.

 A graduate in Creative Arts (Victorian College of the Arts, 2000), Melinda has presented a wide range of work in Australia, as well as Singapore and Germany.
 In 2002 Melinda was invited to Germany to direct and devise an Australian-German co-production, Einst zu einer Zeit... which received the Arena Festival Audience Award, returning in 2005 as a jury member for the festival.